Supply Chain Roundtable

 Addressing Illegal, Unregulated, and Unreported (IUU) Fishing and Human Rights Abuses in Squid Fisheries

-• Promoting science-based fisheries management to ensure environmentally sustainable fisheries: Although squids are important contributors to healthy marine ecosystems, little is known about the biology and abundance of the main squid stocks.
+3. Science based management: Although squids are important contributors to healthy marine ecosystems, little is known about the biology and abundance of the main squid stocks.
 As a result, some of the main commercial species are being fished at unsustainable levels.
-The SR will advocate with regulators to improve the science base and management frameworks at both national and regional levels by encouraging the development of robust stock assessments in priority fisheries, expressing support for the ratification of international agreements that address identified weaknesses in science and management, promoting the adoption of co-management principles in artisanal squid fisheries within coastal country EEZs, and supporting the initiation and adequate progress of fishery improvement projects (FIPs).
+The SR will advocate with regulators to improve the science base and management frameworks at both national and regional levels by 1) encouraging the development of robust stock assessments in priority fisheries, 2) expressing support for the ratification of international agreements that address identified weaknesses in science and management, 3) promoting the adoption of co-management principles in artisanal squid fisheries within coastal country EEZs, and 4) supporting the initiation and adequate progress of fishery improvement projects (FIPs).

 Public Statement on Squid IUU Issues in Global Supply Chains